Mimi1706/sportsee/README.md

 # Sportsee : Analytic dashboard

-All your health metrics tracked in a dashboard
+All your health and sports metrics tracked in a dashboard

 ## Technologies